bitjson/couple-api/README.md

 # Couple API (Unofficial)

-An unofficial client for the Couple App API.
+An unofficial client and command-line interface for the Couple App API.